 A temporary employee is defined as an employee hired by the day for occasional or seasonal work for a period not to exceed one hundred and twenty-five (125) days, or 1,000 hours.
-A temporary employee will receive not less than the minimum rate for the job but will not be eligible for sick leave pay, holiday pay, vacation pay, insurance coverage, retirement benefits or items of a similar nature.
+A temporary employee will receive not less than the minimum rate for the job but will not be eligible for sick leave pay (unless otherwise required according to federal and state labor law regulations), holiday pay, vacation pay, insurance coverage, retirement benefits or items of a similar nature.
 Upon completion of one hundred twenty-five (125) days, or 1,000 hours, of continuous service with the CITY, temporary employee will be given the status of probationary employee.